daveades/alx-low_level_programming/0x09-static_libraries/README.md

-# Static Libraries
+# Static libraries
-This directory contains my ALX 'static Libraries' project
+This directory contains my ALX 'static libraries' project

+- The `.c` files in this directory contains empty function definitions
+- They were created so that I can create a static library called `libmy.a`